Old-Fashioned Simple Syrup & Cocktail Mix

 4.97 from 55 votes

-Making a classic old-fashioned cocktail is relatively easy and only involves a few ingredients: whiskey, ice, bitters, simple syrup, and maybe some orange zest or a cocktail cherry.
+I take serious pride in my classic old-fashioned recipe, and I think that it’s one that any at-home bartender should know!
+Fortunately, the recipe is relatively easy and only involves a few ingredients: whiskey, ice, bitters, simple syrup and maybe some orange zest or a cocktail cherry *.
+Despite the short ingredient list, putting everything together into a delicious drink can be a process.

-Once you’ve made it, all you have to do to make this classic drink is this: Add some syrup to a glass with your ice cube, then add your favorite whiskey and garnishes.
+Once you’ve made your syrup, all you have to do to make this classic drink is add some of this pre-made, old-fashioned mix to a glass with your ice cube, then add your favorite whiskey and garnishes.
 That’s it!
+You can even use it for low-ABV cocktails like this old-fashioned mocktail, and it even works in other kinds of cocktail recipes.

 Why you’ll love this recipe